TraceLD/PlotlySharp/README.md

 If the chart you're using is not on that list, you can either create it using a JSON Object string (this will be explained later in this document) or you can try using the generic `Trace` type.

+To see all possible properties and what they are responsible for click [here](https://plot.ly/javascript/reference/).

 ```cs
 // very basic example, hardcoding credentials is HIGHLY not recommended
 PlotlyCredentials Func() => new PlotlyCredentials {Username = "username", Token = "token"};